googleapis/cloud-debug-nodejs/README.md

 ## Running on Google Cloud Platform

 The Stackdriver Debugger Agent should work without manually provided authentication credentials for instances running on Google Cloud Platform, as long as the [Stackdriver Debugger API][debugger-api] access scope is enabled on that instance.
-For Google App Engine instances, this is automatic if the Debugger API has been enabled for your project (which it is by default).
+For Google App Engine instances, this is automatic if the Debugger API has been enabled for your project (which is the default).

 For Google Compute Engine instances, you need to explicitly enable the Debugger API access scope for each instance.
 When creating a new instance through the GCP web console, you can do this in one of two ways under **Identity and API access**:
 * Use the Compute Engine default service account and select "Allow full access to all Cloud APIs" under Access scopes.